xtophd/OCP4-Workshop/documentation/04-Hello-World.md

 ## 4.5 Exploring the Container

-## 4.6 Making an authentic "Hello, World!"

-### Solution #1 - Change Security Attributes

-For our first solution, we are going to adjust the current project's security attribute to enable some minor modifications to a running pods.
-We begin by connecting to the console of our current running application and exploring inside the active container.
+Now we will take a moment to poke around the container namespace.
+We need the pods full name in order to connect to a shell within the container.

     oc get pods